 Classes with Time Conflict Allowed

 Some classes are set up to allow time conflicts.
 For example, some large classes may post the lecture online, so attendance is optional.
-There are two ways to find out if a class allows a time conflict:
+There are several ways to find out if a class allows a time conflict:

 - Go to CalCentral > My Academics > Class Enrollment, select Add, then select Class Link and look under Enrollment Information on the Enrollment Preferences page.